Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

       *  Customize the title slide features

+            * **changefeaturetitleslide**:
+If the flag is set, then the standard file with the feature header will be replaced with the specified video file.
+The video file must be of the same resolution as the video being recorded.
+It must also have an audio track.

+            * **addmusictofeaturetitleslide**:
+If the check box is selected, music will be added to the video file with the feature title

+            * **featuretitleslidepath**:
+The path to the video file with the feature title, which will be added instead of the standard one.

       *  Final slide settings

+            * **changefinalslide**:
+If the flag is set, then the standard final file will be replaced with the specified video file.
+The video file must be of the same resolution as the video being recorded.
+It must also have an audio track.

+            * **addmusictofinalslide**:
+If the check box is selected, music will be added to the final video file.

+            * **finalslidepath**:
+The path to the final video file that will be added instead of the standard final video file.

 *  SikuliX server (deprecated)

+      * **usesikulixserver**:
+SikuliX is a Java application that allows you to control mouse movements and clicks on the screen, as well as emulate keystrokes on the keyboard.
+SikuliX Server is a special software optimization for working with SikuliX.
+If the option is enabled, VA builds one large script from many SikuliX scripts, which can be run once and quickly execute the necessary commands that previously had to be run one at a time.
+This allows you to significantly save time for executing one SikuliX script, because no time wasted on launching SikuliX and unloading it from memory.
+Installation and configuration of SikuliX and SikuliX Server is described in help section 20.1 Open Help

       * **emulatemousemovement**:
 If the checkbox is on, then the search of form element or control will be performed on steps execution.
 Mouse pointer will be moved to the detected element.